ProfessionalWiki/WikibaseExport/README.md

 TODO

-This extension provides a special page `Special:WikibaseExport` that can be used to export statement values applicable to a specific date range.
+This extension provides a special page `Special:WikibaseExport` that can be used to export statement values.
+These values may be either ungrouped, or grouped by year and limited to a specific date range.

-Statement date qualifiers can be defined in two ways:
+Statements that may be grouped by year need to have date qualifiers that can be defined in two ways:
 * Using a single "Point in time" property; or
 * As a range, using two "Point in time" properties for "start date" and "end date"

-When exporting, statement qualifiers are compared against the export date range.
+When exporting, groupable statement qualifiers are compared against the export date range.
 For single point qualifiers the statement value will be included if the date is contained in the export date range.
 For qualifier ranges the statements will be included for the period where the qualifier range overlaps with the export range.

 ### REST API